 The type of screen technology determines the colour richness, black purity, brightness, contrast, and detail you see on the TV.
 These days there are two main principles of TV screen technology – LED and Plasma.
 The former uses tiny diodes that act as pixels to form the bigger picture.
-The latter is uses thousands of gas-filled cells that change colours under the effect of electricity running through them.
+The latter uses thousands of gas-filled cells that change colours under the effect of electricity running through them.

-Plasma TVs have excellent colour quality ad a high contrast ratio.
+Plasma TVs have excellent colour quality and a high contrast ratio.
 It’s easier for multiple people to gather around the screen and still see a clear, cinematic picture without colour distortion.
 Ambient light can be a problem for plasma TVs as the colours are not so bright and the screen is made of glass.
 However, they provide a better viewing experience in dark rooms because the blacks are darker than, for example, LCD.
 This is because plasma TV displays are locally lit and require no backlight.

 Liquid Crystal Display TVs are widespread and low cost.
 They’re energy-efficient and have good, bright colours.
 However, because of this, they don’t have deep black colour.
 Practical and good for simple use, but they have limited viewing angles.
 Colour distortions are expected when viewed from the side.

-LED TVs use the same technology as LCD display, but instead of being lit with cold cathode fluorescent lighting, they use LEDs.
+LED TVs use the same technology as LCD displays, but instead of being lit with cold cathode fluorescent lighting, they use LEDs.
 This results in better image quality and reduced consumption of electricity.
 This is due to the dynamic backlight dimming, whereas the backlight in a standard LCD is always on.
 Simply put, this allows the display to turn the backlight off where it is not needed to provide deeper dark colours.